-A. Completion of developmental courses and/or sequences into which a student has been placed by assessment to the College is required.
+- Completion of developmental courses and/or sequences into which a student has been placed by assessment to the college is required.

-C. Students placed in developmental writing and reading and study courses must be enrolled in these courses during every semester of attendance until they receive a grade of DVP in these courses.
+- Students placed in developmental English or Math courses must be enrolled in these courses during every semester of attendance until they receive a grade of DVP in these courses.

-F. The appropriate department chairs, or designees (i.e. English and Math) may waive placement.
-(Academic Policy #15 permits department chairs to waive prerequisites.)
+- The appropriate Department Chairs or their designee (i.e. English and Math) may waive placement (Academic Policy #15 permits Department Chairs to waive prerequisites).

-H. Students who place into any developmental reading and/or writing courses must successfully complete all of their developmental reading and writing coursework before registering for distance learning/hybrid courses.
+- Students who place into any developmental English courses must successfully complete all of their developmental English coursework before registering for distance learning/hybrid courses.

-I. This Policy applies to all students regardless of the number of developmental courses they are required to take.
-Students who receive a grade of “DVF” in a particular developmental course will be allowed to repeat that developmental course only two additional times for a total of three attempts.
+- This Policy applies to all students regardless of the number of developmental courses they are required to take.
+Students who received a grade of “DVH” or receive a grade of “DVF” in a particular developmental course will be allowed to repeat that developmental course only two additional times for a total of three attempts.
 “Attempts” include those made in summer sessions.
 After a second attempt, students who do not pass a developmental course must meet with one of the Associate Vice Presidents for Academic Affairs.

 If students do not successfully complete a particular developmental course on the third attempt, they will be separated from the College for one year.
-Students may not appeal separation except if they met with an Academic AVP after the second unsuccessful attempt and provide documented extenuating circumstances.
+Students may not appeal separation unless they met with an Academic AVP after the second unsuccessful attempt.
 Upon return to the college following a separation, students will be granted one attempt to successfully repeat the course(s).
 A grade of “DVF” in this attempt will result in another year’s separation with no option to appeal.